25 Sep Manage Tax Declaration And Settlement For A Foreign Representative Office In Vietnam

 - Cashbook and petty cash accompanied by valid invoices;

-- Other records and compliance reports to be submitted to state authorities.
+- Other records and compliance reports being submitted to state authorities.

 Making monthly reports and conducting internal audits of compliance reports and documents: